Arcranmon/porydex/README.md

 If you have a feature request or found a bug, <a href="https://docs.google.com/forms/d/e/1FAIpQLSdCjN1-cftS0RHxnauCORvX6CzK1n5ICugoB0x9V8ldWMntOw/viewform?usp=sf_link">please fill out this form!</a>

 # Thanks to...
-- The developers of Pokemon Tabletop Odyssey, for deciding to store the system information in .json files!
+- The developers of Pokemon Odyssey, for deciding to store the system information in .json files!
 - The creators of COMP/CON, a tool made to play the Lancer TTRPG system, for providing guidance and pointing me in the right direction!
 - Everybody that has helped find bugs!
   - Moriya